ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 Although the SPY has a higher sharpe, the distributions overlap quite a lot; looking at the distribution of Sharpe ratio difference we cannot reject that the difference has mean zero (we just have to eyeball it).

-It seems that we can explain the calculated optimal weights with the equality in sharpe ratios; also, since we normalized the weights then the correlations do not matter (we can say that they control the maximum leverage but we are not interested in this as the this value is too large).
+It seems that we can explain the calculated optimal weights with the equality in sharpe ratios; also, since we normalized the weights then the correlations do not matter (we can say that they control the maximum leverage but we are not interested in this as the this value is too large for practical use).

 ### We cannot eat risk-adjusted returns